Back button image Home

 Absorption pricing takes all the associated costs of a product into account.
 This includes the fixed cost price as well as profit margins.
 To calculate the cost price, add up your overhead price and the total costs of all goods sold.
 This pricing model ensures that you turn a good profit, but it doesn’t take into account what your competitors are charging or what customers might be willing to pay.

 Differentiated pricing is when you set higher prices for products that are more in demand and lower prices for products that are less in demand.
-This pricing strategy is often used for seasonal products, such as parkas or bathing suits.
+This pricing strategy is often used for seasonal products, such as sun hats during warmer months or pumpkin spice candles in the fall.
 Businesses often charge more for these products during the start and peak of the season, with prices falling at the end of the season and reducing to clearance levels during offseasons.
-Differentiated pricing is designed to give you the highest possible return on investment, but there is always a possibility that your customers will feel taken advantage of, so be thoughtful of your reputation and the amount you raise your prices.
+Differentiated pricing is designed to give you the highest possible return on investment, but there is the possibility that your customers will feel taken advantage of, so be thoughtful of your reputation and the amount you raise your prices.

 Other wholesale pricing models to consider